TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/LinkBrowserApi/Index.rst

 ..  include:: /Images/ManualScreenshots/Backend/CustomLinkBrowser.rst.txt

 In most use cases, you can use one of the link handlers provided by the Core.
-For an example see :ref:`Tutorial: Custom record link browser <TableRecordLinkBrowserTutorials>`.
+For an example, see :ref:`Tutorial: Custom record link browser <TableRecordLinkBrowserTutorials>`.

 If no link handler is available to deal with your link type, you can create